hlhCumbria/hello-world/README.md

 # hello-world
-First repository set up using Git
+Will this workFirst repository or will it be able to cope? set up using Git

-First attempt at a commit within a branch.
+ranch.